Device & Geographic Data

 -

-Market understanding -- Geographic data helps you understand where your brand has the strongest presence.
-If you are seeing unexpected traffic from a particular country, it may signal an opportunity to create content tailored to that market or to partner with creators in that region.
+Market understanding -- Unexpected traffic from a particular country may signal an opportunity to tailor content or partner with creators in that region.

 -

-Pro Tip: Combine device data with geographic data to build a complete picture of your audience.
-For example, if your top country is India and most traffic is mobile, you know to optimize for mobile-first experiences and consider content that resonates with that specific audience.
+Pro Tip: Combine device and geographic data for a complete audience picture.
+If your top country is India and most traffic is mobile, optimize for mobile-first experiences with content that resonates with that audience.